hailingu/spoltlight-server/README.md

 # spoltlight-server

-This is a backend for the splotlight project
+This is a backend for the splotlight project.
+This project runs in python 3.7.

 ## Install dependency

-    pip install scikitlearn
+    pip install scikit-learn
     pip install pandas
     pip install numpy
     pip install scipy